|Overall Rating||Loved it!|

 Approximate Weight: Felt pretty normal.
-Not to heavy or too light.
+Not too heavy or too light.

 Flex: It’s got a medium to med/stiff flex.

 Edge Hold: Pretty decent grip but it seems to start wanting to let go as the conditions get harder.
-I’d say it borders on being an ok hard snow board.
+I’d say it borders on being an ok hard snow ride.

 Turning Experience: Super fun board to turn and for this price point, in this day and age, you often find boards with less camber underfoot.
 It’s got a good smooth but springy feel to it that likes most types of turns you want to make from quick short radius to wider cruzy turns.
 If you like to turn then this is your board.

 Carving: Super fun to really lay it out and it handled size 9 boots no problem.
 It’s not a hard snow carver but it’s very doable.
 It really allows you to drive the turn hard between the feet, off the front foot or go heavy on the back without it being washy in the tail which is great for someone who likes to make all kinds of carves.

 Speed: The base was super dry but it still did well for the crappy factory wax job that comes with almost every snowboard from every manufacturer.
 With a good waxing or two, the K2 Broadcast will do really well at keeping its speed